 What to Consider Before You Buy?

 Hybrid Long-term Care insurance can be a useful tool in long-term care planning – for the right person that is.
-That’s why its important to consider three things before you buy it.
+That’s why we’ll give you our three tips to tell if its right for you.
+Here they are:

 - First consider its value.
 Make sure you fully understand the consequences hybrid LTC insurance protects you and your loved ones from.